faatihrifqi/faatihrifqi.github.io/portfolio.md

 ## Machine Learning

-- [Pascal VOC 2007](https://github.com/faatihrifqi/Pascal-VOC-2007), Final project on DIGITALENT Machine Learning training held by KOMINFO @ Telkom University
+- [Pascal VOC 2007](https://github.com/faatihrifqi/Pascal-VOC-2007): Multilabel Image Classification.
+Applying transfer learning (pretrained deep learning model) to Pascal VOC 2007 dataset.
+Final project on DIGITALENT Machine Learning training held by KOMINFO @ Telkom University
-- [Predict House Price](https://github.com/faatihrifqi/Predict-House-Price), Middle test on DIGITALENT Machine Learning training held by KOMINFO @ Telkom University
+- [Predict House Price](https://github.com/faatihrifqi/Predict-House-Price): Applying regression model to predict house price based on King Country dataset.
+Middle test on DIGITALENT Machine Learning training held by KOMINFO @ Telkom University

+## Robotic

+- **Firefighter Robot**: Robot with 6 legs (spider-like) designed to find and put out the fire in a maze.
+Built with various sensors and controlled by Arduino Microcontroller.

+## Internet of Things

+- **Smart Tambak**: Smart Sysem Based on Internet of Things Designed for Aquaculture.
+Built to help fish farmers in monitoring and controlling their ponds with ability to detect Umbalan (natural disaster which cause billions of fish deaths).
+- **Smart Garden**: Smart Sysem Based on Internet of Things Designed for Gardening.
+Realtime controlling and monitoring plants in garden.
+- **i-Mah**: Smart Sysem Based on Internet of Things Designed for Home.
+Implementation of Smart Home with efficients networking architecture.

 ## Android